Sigismund III Vasa: Personal life

 Sigismund's personal approach to internal affairs was unpredictable; he was said to have been somewhat temperamental and impetuous at times.
-Joachim Lelewel compared his character to that of the despotic Philip II of Spain, but unlike Philip who overtly ordered persecution of non-Catholics, Sigismund was more discreet.
+Joachim Lelewel compared his character to that of the despotic Philip II of Spain, but unlike Philip, who overtly ordered persecution of non-Catholics, Sigismund was more discreet.
 A determined and stubborn man who sought to strengthen his authority, he was reluctant to participate in pointless conferences.
-As recalled by his close aide Albrycht Radziwiłł, at one meeting the king decided to sketch an owl in his notepad rather than note important advice.
+As recalled by his close aide Albrycht Stanisław Radziwiłł, at one meeting the king decided to sketch an owl in his notepad rather than note important advice.

 Sigismund held high regard for the arts and early Baroque architecture; he willingly sponsored foreign masters and engineers who came to Poland at his invitation.
 He actively took part in the designing of façades and structural elements as well as Eucharistic objects such as chalices, crucifixes, candelabra and even book covers.
-During a visit to the Lwów Bernardine Church in 1621 he reprimanded the chief planners for making the temple seem disproportionate.
+During a visit to the Lwów Bernardine Church in 1621, he reprimanded the chief planners for making the temple seem disproportionate.
 Sigismund was a gifted painter and craftsman; only a few of his works survive, among them parts of Saint Adalbert's silver reliquary at the Cathedral in Gniezno.
 He was also fascinated by alchemy and ancient methods of turning metals into gold; it is said he experimented with the alchemist and philosopher Michael Sendivogius.